mrgehlot/parlant/docs/concepts/sessions.md

 Every event in this sequence carries important information: what type of event it is (like a message or a status update), what actually happened (the data), and when it occurred.
 This creates a complete record of the conversation that helps us understand exactly how things unfolded, making it easy to track and review the conversation's state when needed.

-Each event is also associated with a **correlation ID**.
-This ID primarily helps to correlate between AI-generated messages and the engine triggers that produced them, including any generated tool events that may have informed them.
+Each event is also associated with a **trace ID**.
+This ID primarily helps to trace between AI-generated messages and the engine triggers that produced them, including any generated tool events that may have informed them.
 This lets us easily fetch and understand the data that went into each generated message.
-For example, by having your frontend client inspect a message's correlated tool events, you can show relevant information in "footnotes" under the message.
+For example, by having your frontend client inspect a message's traced tool events, you can show relevant information in "footnotes" under the message.

 ## Interacting with an Agent